About the Australian Internet Governance Forum

 Developed by auDA (.au Domain Administration Ltd), the auIGF provides a unique opportunity for all who use the Internet in Australia to share ideas and experiences, discuss Internet-related policy, identify issues and engage with each other in a multi-stakeholder forum.

 Each year we draw up a suggested list of current topics we think are important to cover in the auIGF’s plenary sessions.
-Topics that we are considering for 2015 include; ‘Gender and the Internet (opportunities, empowerment, accountability and obstacles)’, ‘Internet and indigenous communities’, ‘Internet, innovation and the third sector’ and ‘Internet and the law’ (data retention and national security legislation).
+Topics that we are covering for 2015 include: ‘Gender and the Internet' (opportunities, empowerment, accountability and obstacles), ‘Internet and indigenous communities' (the inclusivity and engagement divide), ‘Internet, innovation and the third sector’ and ‘Internet and the law’ (data retention and national security legislation).

 The Australian Internet Governance Forum (auIGF) is based on a global multi-stakeholder model originally established by the United Nations.